elloramir/elloramir/README.md

 ### Hi there 👋

+- 🧑‍💻 6 years as a web developer
-- 🌱 Into 3d graphics
+- 🌱 Learning 3d graphics
 - 📫 If You want talk to me, send me an email
 - 😄 Any Pronouns